fluxkompensat0r/learn-linux-by-ctf/challenges/05/description.md

 It is important to use the terminal efficiently.
 Always look for the shortest way to get things done.

 A *very* important feature in the shell is the _history file_.
-The _history file_, named `.bash_history`, contains all the commans that were executed.
+The _history file_, named `.bash_history`, contains all the commands that were executed.

-Pressing up in your terminal will display commands you types, starting from the most recent command and going back through the command history.
+Pressing up in your terminal will display commands you typed, starting from the most recent command and going back through the command history.

 The `history` command displays the content of the history file as well.